Quick answer:

 EPØKHE, a premium Australian eyewear brand, was drowning in manual return processes.
 Customers filled Google forms, support teams played email tag, and international returns were a nightmare with multiple carriers.

-LateShipment.com delivered a comprehensive returns experience transformation: with a user-friendly self-serve portal allowing customers to initiate returns or exchanges with just a few clicks, an enhanced FAQ section on the returns portal providing clear information and reducing customer confusion, and automated shipping notifications through Klaviyo keeping customers informed about real-time return status.
+LateShipment.com delivered a comprehensive returns experience change: a user-friendly self-serve portal allowing customers to initiate returns or exchanges with just a few clicks, an enhanced FAQ section on the returns portal providing clear information and reducing customer confusion, and automated shipping notifications through Klaviyo keeping customers informed about real-time return status.

-Returns aren’t just a cost center—they’re a powerful customer experience differentiator.
-While most competitors see returns as a necessary evil, smart retailers transform them into engines of revenue retention and loyalty.
-The future belongs to businesses that leverage data-driven return management to cut costs and elevate satisfaction.
+Returns aren’t just a cost center: they’re a powerful customer experience differentiator.
+While most competitors see returns as a necessary evil, smart retailers change them into engines of revenue retention and loyalty.

-When your return process becomes the reason customers stick with you over others, you’ve turned a traditional weakness into a competitive advantage.
+The future belongs to businesses that use data-driven return management to cut costs and raise satisfaction at the same time.
+When your return process becomes the reason customers stay with you over others, you’ve turned a traditional weakness into a competitive advantage.